German regulator appoints Gazprom Germania representative - NewsBreak

 German regulator appoints Gazprom Germania representative

-FRANKFURT, April 8 (Reuters) - German network regulating agency the Bundesnetzagentur said on Friday it has appointed as a general representative to help manage Gazprom Germania, which was ditched by Russia's Gazprom (GAZP.MM) and brought under state control on Monday. read more
+FRANKFURT (Reuters) - German network regulating agency the Bundesnetzagentur said on Friday it has appointed as a general representative to help manage Gazprom Germania, which was ditched by Russia’s Gazprom and brought under state control on Monday.

 “The general representative is Egbert Laege.
 He is a proven expert in the energy industry and a former board member of the European Energy Exchange AG (EEX) bourse,” the regulator said in a statement.